 Location.
-43° 19.876′ N, 3° 2.679′ E. Marker is in Capestang, Occitanie, in Hérault.
+43° 19.876′ N, 3° 2.679′ E. Marker is in Capestang, Occitanie (Occitania), in Hérault.
 Marker can be reached from Rue Edouard Herriot.
-Touch for map.
-Rue Edouard Herriot is the name of the towpath on the Canal due Midi in Capestang.
-Marker is in this post office area: Capestang, Occitanie 34310, France.
+Rue Edouard Herriot is the name of the towpath on

 Credits.
 This page was last revised on September 10, 2018.
-This page originally submitted on October 9, 2012, by Barry Swackhamer of San Jose, California.
-This page has been viewed 324 times since then and 10 times this year.
-Photos: 1, 2, 3. submitted on October 9, 2012, by Barry Swackhamer of San Jose, California. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on October 9, 2012, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 372 times since then and 12 times this year.
+Photos: 1, 2, 3. submitted on October 9, 2012, by Barry Swackhamer of Brentwood, California. • Bill Pfingsten was the editor who published this page.